UX-Society/Get-Started/started.md

 Webstorm allows for easy git usage, go to VCS > Commit to cause the commit window to pop-up
 - the left panel tracks changed file, any that were changed on accident should be unchecked
     - always uncheck style.css (NOT style.scss) because it is auto-generated, not edited
-    - images without version control may show up everytime, add them with `git add .` before commiting
+    - images without version control may show up every time, add them with `git add .` before committing
 - the middle box is for the message
     - try to make it short, but descriptive
 - bottom panels compares both versions so you can be confident with your changes

-After commiting, push either in Webstorm or `git push` in the main project directory.
+After committing, push either in Webstorm or `git push` in the main project directory.

-Then go to your own project clone on github and pull (`git pull`) request the main branch in order to reivew changes and request for main changes
+Then go to your own project clone on github and pull (`git pull`) request the main branch in order to review changes and request for main changes
 - Note: any commits after the pull request will automatically added until the pull request is closed

 After your changes have been (hopefully) accepted, update your own project in VCS > Update project